facebook/ThreatExchange/vpdq/README.md

 ```

 #### Look for matches between provided hashes and your own hashes
-It is a demo shows how to use vpdq_match to compare one target hash with all the querid hashes in a folder.
+This demo shows how to use vpdq_match to compare one target hash with all the queried hashes in a folder.

 #### Brute-force matching
 ```